droooney/idb-model/README.md

 ##### Model.delete([filter][, options])

-* filter - callback that takes an instance.
+* filter (optional) - callback that takes an instance.
 If returns truthy value then the record is deleted, otherwise not.
+* options (optional):
   * options.transaction (optional) - if present, the operation is performed in this transaction.
-* options.storeNames (optional) - an array of object stores, that may be needed for [beforeDelete](Model#beforeDelete) hook.
+  * options.storeNames (optional) - an array of object stores, that may be needed for [beforeDelete](#modelbeforedeletetransaction-options) hook.

 Deletes records that match the filter.
 If no filter specified, all records are deleted.
 Returns `Promise` resolved with the deleted instances.